-- Thisshall initially be in the same unit, disregarding the training period alreadycompleted, provided the trainer is willing to accommodate the trainee in his/her unit for the extended period of training. - If the trainer is not willing to accommodate the trainee, the Board of Study in Consultation with the Board of Management at their discretion shall appoint the trainee to another unit for the extended period of training, - If the training is still found to be unsatisfactory the Board of Management/Board of Study shall appoint the trainee to another training unit.
-The periodof training hitherto undergone shall be disregarded.
+- This shall initially be in the same unit, disregarding the training period already completed, provided the trainer is willing to accommodate the trainee in his/her unit for the extended period of training. - If the trainer is not willing to accommodate the trainee, the Board of Study in Consultation with the Board of Management shall appoint the trainee to another unit for the extended period of training, at their discretion. - If the training is still found to be unsatisfactory the Board of Management/Board of Study shall appoint the trainee to another training unit.
+The period of training hitherto undergone shall be disregarded.